-This grant supports projects addressing global raptor research and conservation priorities.
-The grant invests in projects led by citizens of developing countries with the aim of increasing diversity and inclusivity in conservation while building local capacity.
+HawkWatch International (HWI)’s Global Raptor Research & Conservation Grant supports projects addressing global raptor priorities.
+The grant aims to increase diversity and inclusivity in conservation while building local capacity.

-In 2019, HawkWatch International led an effort to identify global raptor research and conservation priorities (Buechley et al. 2019).
+In 2019, HWI led an effort to identify global raptor research and conservation priorities (Buechley et al. 2019).
 This research identified very stark discrepancies in raptor research efforts worldwide.
 Ten species (1.8% of all raptors) received nearly one‐third of all raptor research (32%) while over one‐fifth of all raptors (21%, 116 species) had zero research publications.
 Discouragingly, raptors at risk of extinction and those with declining populations are less studied globally.
 This effort identified tropical regions of Central and South America, Sub‐Saharan Africa and, particularly, Southeast Asia as the highest priority for investment because they host the highest number of total species, understudied species, and extinction‐prone species.
-Overall, these findings call for a shift in scientific and conservation resources towards developing countries.
+Overall, these findings call for a shift in how we invest scientific and conservation resources.
 This grant aims to provide support and resources to these areas where it is needed most.

-- Focused on a single species of raptor that is recognized as a high priority species for research and conservation (according to RCPI*, see below);
+- Focused on a single species of raptor that is recognized as a high priority species for research and conservation (>0.5 RCPI*, see below);

 - Led by an applicant that is a citizen of the country and who is associated with a registered NGO and/or university in the country where the project will take place.

-- Projects that focus on filling knowledge gaps (i.e. research) or on applied conservation actions, or both, will be considered;
+- Focus on filling knowledge gaps (i.e. research) or on applied conservation actions, or both;

 How to Apply

 To apply, please submit the application form by December 31, 2022.
 If you have trouble accessing/submitting the form, you may instead email the application to .
 A full list of requirements can be found here.